Super Tigre classics

 Bill Wisniewski and Jim Nightingale both continued to experience difficulty in getting clean motor runs, although Bill had demonstrated to everyone's satisfaction that with a clean run over the full timed distance his "Pink Lady" was well capable of topping 250 km/hr (155 mph).
 Even so, his 230 km/hr first-round speed stood through the first two rounds and should have been good enough to win.

 On his second flight, Ugo Rossi had managed to equal Jim Nightingale's first-round speed of 227 km/hr (141.05 mph), but had to resort to some pretty strenuous whipping to do so.
 This mention of whipping makes it important to clarify the point that at this stage whipping was not specifically banned under the FAI rules then prevailing.
-In fact, quite a few contestants whipped their models up to considerably better than their "unassisted" speed before entering the pylon and immediately calling an attempt - Rossi was not alone in this by any means.
+In fact, the majority of contestants whipped their models up to considerably better than their "unassisted" speed before entering the pylon and immediately calling an attempt, continuing to whip as best the pylon would allow throughout their timed flights.
+Rossi was not alone in this by any means.

 Pech's third-round achievement naturally acted as a further spur to Rossi's efforts.
 His exaggerated use of whipping in the second round had naturally been noted by those in attendance, the consequence being that all eyes were on Rossi to see what he'd try next when he came out for his third and final flight.

-The impression of those at the event was that the Italians must have received assurances from the FAI Jury in advance that Rossi's third-round tactics would not lead to his disqualification.
+Given the 1958 precedent, the impression of those at the 1960 event was that the Italians must have received assurances from the FAI Jury in advance that Rossi's third-round tactics would not lead to his disqualification despite their clear illegality.
 Otherwise, it seemed inconceivable that he would risk disqualification by flying in this overtly illegal manner.
 It's very much to the credit of a truly great champion and sportsman that Bill Wisniewski rose above the resulting morass of ill-feeling, refraining from stepping into the controversy.
 After all, everyone (including Rossi and Garofali) knew who the champion really was .......and the Americans had taken the team trophy by a convincing margin, with the Czechs in a well-deserved second place ahead of third-place Italy and fourth-place Hungary.

 Rossi’s best speed without whipping and line-shortening was a still respectable 219 km/hr (136.08 mph).
 This would have given him seventh place in the final results just behind the officially seventh-place Super Tigre entrant, the clean-flying O. Stefano with a speed of 220 km/hr (136.70 mph), which should have given Stefano a well-earned sixth place but for Rossi's tactics.
 Stefano’s speed underscored the fact that this was about the best speed (and a very creditable one) that the Super Tigres could produce on two lines under the prevailing conditions without a “helping hand” (or in Rossi’s case a line-shortening shoulder).